ycsilvia/Projects-portfolio/DE-Zoomcamp2024/week6/HW6.md

 (Add `-d` if you want to run in detached mode)

-first, execute the container : 'docker exec -it redpanda-1 bash' then, then execute the help command : 'rpk help' finaly, check the version : 'rpk version'

 ## Question 1: Redpanda version

 Now let's find out the version of redpandas.